growthbook/growthbook-openfeature-provider-python/README.md

 ## Flag Evaluation

-The provider supports all OpenFeature flag types:
+The provider supports all OpenFeature flag types with both synchronous and asynchronous methods:

+### Synchronous Methods (for sync contexts)

 ```python
 # Boolean flags